ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: Notice: Undefined variable: category_name #3827
 * Fixed: AMP Dev mode when disabled throwing a fatal error in mobile mode for blog. #3824
 * Fixed: Warning when trying to save the option #3800

-= 0.9.98.15 (15th November 2019) =
-* Improvement: New UX for AMP Options Panel #3520
-* Improvement: Improvement done in "Want to clear the Cache?" option in Performance section #3828

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)